majid-nex/Tanjiro-Kamado/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Tanjiro suitable for Anime and Manga group chats.

-Can be found on telegram as [Tanjiro Kamado](https://t.me/).
+Can be found on telegram as [Tanjiro Kamado](https://t.me/TanjiroKamadoRoBot).

-The Support group can be reached out to at [Tanjiro Kamado Support Support](https://t.me/TanjiroKamadoSupport), where you can ask for help about [SaitamaRobot](https://t.me/TanjiroKamadoRoBot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Tanjiro Kamado Support Support](https://t.me/TanjiroKamadoSupport), where you can ask for help about [Tanjiro Kamado](https://t.me/TanjiroKamadoRoBot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)